 Reporting the results of those tests to the Data Communications Company (DCC) for approval.

-Additionally, this document sets out the above for a Testing Participant wishing to complete:

-Additive UEPT in respect of R2.0 Functionality;
+Additionally, this document sets out the above for a Testing Participant wishing to complete Testing in respect of additional Service Requests post completion of UEPT (“Additional SR Testing”).

-Eligibility Testing in accordance with the User Testing Services Approach Document under the SVTAD for SMETS1; and

-Additive UEPT in respect of November 2019 SEC Release.

-1.2 Types of Testing Required
+Types of Testing Required

-Clause 8 sets out the specific tests that are required to be performed:
+Clause 8 Annex C sets out:

-For a new Party seeking to undertake User Entry Process Testing;
+the specific tests that are required to be performed for a new Party seeking to undertake User Entry Process Testing;

-For an existing User seeking to send Service Requests in respect of SMETS1 Devices (Eligibility Testing);

-For an existing User seeking to access R2.0 functionality (Additive UEPT); and

-For an existing User seeking to access November 2019 SEC Release functionality (Additive UEPT).
+A complete list of Service Requests that shall be required to be tested prior to being sent to DCC Live Systems.

+Not Used

-1.3 Eligibility Testing
+Additional SR Testing

-Where a Party has completed UEPT and is seeking to undertake Eligibility Testing, all clauses of this CTSD shall apply to the undertaking of Eligibility Testing except for the following and subject to the following variations:
+Where a Party has completed UEPT for a User Role and is looking to become:

-any part of a Clause that relates to SMETS2+ only or Additive UEPT only shall not apply;

-Except in clauses 8.1.4 - 8.1.26, as if references to UEPT were references to Eligibility Testing

-Clause 5.1 (SMETS2+ Install and Commission) shall not apply;
+An Eligible User for Service Requests that were previously excluded from that Party’s scope for UEPT; and/or

+An Eligible User for any Service Requests that have been introduced since the Party completed UEPT for a User Role in which they operate,

-Clause 5.3 (Self Service Interface testing) and Clause 8.1.27 shall not apply;
+and is seeking to complete Additional SR Testing, then all clauses of this CTSD shall apply to the undertaking of Additional SR Testing, except for Clause 5.3 (Self Service Interface testing) and Clause 8.1.27 which shall not apply.

-Clause 5.4 (Additive UEPT for R2.0) shall not apply;

-the first row of the Table 1 in Clause 5.4.2 shall be varied so that notification of intent to commence must be provided by Parties 50 Working Days prior to commencement of Eligibility Testing.
-Any notice of intent provided prior to this variation coming into effect shall be valid for the purposes of this Clause.

 Scope

-Section 8 Annex C: Test Scenarios of this document sets out the User Entry Process Tests as required by SEC Section H14, the tests required for Additive UEPT (R2.0) and the tests required for Eligibility Testing (SMETS1).
+Section 8 Annex C: Test Scenarios of this document sets out:

+The User Entry Process Tests as required by SEC Section H14; and

+A complete list of Service Requests that shall be required to be tested prior to being sent to DCC Live Systems.

 Test Sequence

 The Relevant Party may undertake the test scenarios that are set out in this document in any sequence.
 The testing of the constituent Service Requests that comprise the SMETS2+ Install and Commission test scenario shall be undertaken in a sequence that is set out in Section C clause 8.1.2.